Sh4yy/cloudflare-email/README.md

 1. Clone this repository
 2. Install the dependencies with `npm install`
-3. Add a random `TOKEN` to the `wrangler.toml` file (this will be used to authenticate your requests)
+3. Deploy a secure token using `npx wrangler secret put --env production TOKEN` (this will be used to authenticate your requests, and is encrypted on Cloudflare)
 4. Deploy the worker with `npm run deploy`

 Or deploy directly to cloudflare